-Stephen Hug represents clients in matters related to federal and state regulatory policies, regulations and rules applicable to the electric industry.
+Stephen Hug represents clients in matters related to federal and state regulatory policies, regulations and rules applicable to the electric and renewable power industries.
 He has experience with the Federal Energy Regulatory Commission (FERC) and the Federal Power Act (FPA), including FERC enforcement and compliance, wholesale power trading, centralized energy and capacity markets, transmission and interconnection matters and representation of utilities in contested proceedings before FERC.
 Stephen also has experience with state regulatory matters, including the Electric Reliability Council of Texas (ERCOT) and Public Utility Commission of Texas (PUCT) regulations, state net metering programs, interconnection issues and retail choice programs, and solicitations for offshore wind and other renewable resources.

 Prior to joining Bracewell, Stephen was an attorney advisor in the Office of the General Counsel, Energy Markets at FERC, where he reviewed and analyzed filings submitted under Section 205 and 206 of the FPA.